- Begin the ABC Trek route from Pokhara, boasting breathtaking scenic beauty, ensuring a perfect start.

 Winter ( December to February)

 Trekking can be quite challenging during the winter season.
 Temperatures may drop to -20°C or lower, heavy snowfall can cause trail whiteouts, teahouses might close, and there is an increased risk of avalanches after significant snowfall.
+Average maximum and minimum temperatures in Winter at Annapurna Base Camp:- December: 8 °C to -15 °C

 - January: 7 °C to -20 °C